 However, there was a major revision of the subdivisions in 2000-01 by Bloom’s original partner, David Krathwohl and his colleague, Lorin Anderson (Anderson was a former student of Bloom’s).

 The other main change was the order of the top two subdivisions was reversed.
-The updated taxonomy is as follows (feel free to pin it if you are on Pinterest):
+The updated taxonomy is as follows:

 The Affective Domain.